Ian Brennan (music producer): International work

 In 2009, he and his wife, the Italian-Rwandan filmmaker, photographer, and author, Marilena Umuhoza Delli, began traveling the world in search of countries and languages that were underrepresented internationally.
 Amongst others, this has resulted in releases from Rwanda, Malawi, South Sudan, Cambodia, Djibouti, Tanzania, Romania, Comoros, Pakistan, Vietnam, from within Kibera in Nairobi, Kenya and most notably from inside Zomba Central Prison in Malawi.

 In 2011, he won a Grammy Award for the Tuareg band, Tinariwen's Tassili album, which was recorded live in the southeast Algerian desert just months before the Arab Spring erupted and war swept through the area.
 The album also includes members of TV on the Radio, the Dirty Dozen Brass Band, and guitarist Nels Cline.

 In 2015, he gained a nomination for Grammy Award for Best World Music Album for Zomba Prison Project, the story of which was covered around the world including on the front-page of The New York Times and by the television program 60 Minutes with Anderson Cooper reporting.
 The segment won the Emmy Award for Outstanding Feature Story and was nominated for two other Emmys.

 Brennan has also produced many of filmmaker, John Waters' live comedy shows since 2001 at venues such as The Fillmore in San Francisco and the Royal Festival Hall in London, as well as at festivals including Coachella, Bumbershoot, and Bonnaroo.
 Brennan has created pairings for Waters such as with Jonathan Richman, evangelist Tammy Faye Bakker, Peaches, and Wanda Jackson.

-Brennan has spoken about music at the Smithsonian Museum, the Grammy Museum, the University of London, The New School (New York), the Berklee College of Music, Ca' Foscari University of Venice, the WOMEX conference, the Le Guess Who? festival in The Netherlands, Peter Gabriel's WOMAD Festival (UK), the Society for the Neuroscience of Creativity, the Audio Engineering Society (AES), and WOMADelaide in Australia.
+Brennan has spoken about music at the Smithsonian Museum, the Grammy Museum, the University of London, The New School (New York), the Berklee College of Music, Ca' Foscari University of Venice, the WOMEX conference, the Le Guess Who? festival in The Netherlands, Peter Gabriel's WOMAD Festival (UK), the Society for the Neuroscience of Creativity, the Audio Engineering Society (AES), the San Francisco Conservatory of Music, and WOMADelaide in Australia.